stormxio/debit-card-designs/README.md

 2. Submit the downloadable file from Visa's card builder which incorporates your design.
 <img width="300" alt="Screen Shot 2021-03-12 at 11 15 01 AM" src="https://user-images.githubusercontent.com/5232184/110987637-3a977d80-8324-11eb-87ba-0b512a81bc6c.png">

+### We will have multiple bounties for artists to get rewarded.
+The community will then decide on which design should make it to production :) Probably via telegram/twitter sentiment OR another voting mechanism TBD.

 ## What do you get?
 1. $100 in DAI